MaddyKapfhammer/happy-dev/README.md

 ### Running happy-dev:

+1. Clone this repository:
+  - Using ssh: `git clone git@github.com:MaddyKapfhammer/happy-dev.git`
+  - Using https: `git clone https://github.com/MaddyKapfhammer/happy-dev.git`

+2. Navigate to the `happy-dev-app` directory

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+3. In the `happy-dev-app` directory run `ng serve` for a dev server

+4. Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Future features: